It Operations

 What does an IT Operations team do?

 In midsized and larger businesses, an IT Operations manager oversees a team of IT Operations staff who assist in carrying out these responsibilities.
 This team is expected to follow best practices as established by the IT Operations manager.
-It’s also important that they stay on top of trends such as Internet of Things (IoT devices), cloud migration and artificial intelligence.
+It’s also important that they stay on top of trends such as Internet of Things (IoT) devices, cloud migration and artificial intelligence.

 What does IT service management look like in the digital era?

-IT Operations have significantly increased in relevance as digital transformation accelerates and as workers are increasingly decentralized.
+IT operations have significantly increased in relevance as digital transformation accelerates and as workers are increasingly decentralized.
 This decentralization means workers are moving beyond perimeters and local area networks, which increases the burden on IT to offer service delivery and endpoint management throughout the lifecycle for endpoints that are no longer shielded by location-based firewalls.
 Migration to cloud environments has also intensified workloads for IT teams, complicating network administration and enhancing demand for automation to alleviate manual tasks.

 How do IT Operations teams support employees?

-While working with systems is a significant portion of the workload for an IT Operations team, they are also tasked with direct support for employees.
-With job duties tied to technology across a wide range of departments, even employees who work in-person are frequently in need of support from IT to enhance employees’ digital experience.
 Remote employees need an additional layer of support to ensure a secure, user-friendly experience.
-An IT Operations team is often responsible for helpdesk or service desk support to assist with employee onboarding, device onboarding and UX concerns, as well as ensuring successful connectivity and secure access.
-They’re also tasked with handling outages, helping to manage workflow, performing data back-ups and addressing any other issues that arise within the IT environment.
+An IT Operations team is often responsible for help desk or service desk support to assist with employee onboarding, device onboarding and UX concerns, as well as ensuring successful connectivity and secure access.
+They’re also tasked with handling outages, helping to manage workflow, performing data backups and addressing any other issues that arise within the IT environment.

 The current work landscape makes it more important than ever for people to be able to access the right information at the right time on the right device and the right network – and, critically, to keep out any person or device that isn’t supposed to have access.
-When you’re logging in from a beach as a digital nomad, you definitely want to be able to access your work platforms and applications – but you definitely don’t want the stranger on the beach chair next to you to be able to do it!
+When you’re logging in from a beach as a digital nomad, you definitely want to be able to access your work platforms and applications, but you definitely don’t want the stranger on the beach chair next to you to be able to do it!

-What about IT Operations vs. DevOps?
+What about IT operations vs. DevOps?

 On the other hand, DevOps is likely to prioritize speed and making the development lifecycle optimally short and efficient.
 They are trained to take a fast and flexible approach, pivoting when things don’t work in order to find the optimal solution within a limited timeframe.

-How do conflicting goals affect IT Operations and DevOps?
+How do conflicting goals affect IT operations and DevOps?

 Optimally, these seemingly disparate approaches complement each other, with shift-left development that identifies problems early and lets DevOps pivot with plenty of time to loop in other stakeholders and ensure that their work supports overall business needs and objectives.